lucasrumney94/throw/README.md

 ## Scene 1: Trash

-In this scene, you can see how many times you can throw a paper cup into a trashcan.
+In this scene, you can throw a paper cup into a waste bin.

 | Action             | Control      |
 |--------------------|--------------|